Rheumatoid Arthritis & Computing

 Example 5: Pain to the wrists from using a mouse.

 The handshoe mouse is often recommended to support the hand, wrist and thumb preventing gripping and pinching, the arm is supported at a relaxed 25-30 degree angle.
 The Corsair range of gaming mice (see Corsair M65) also provide a thumb rest if pain is concentrated in the base of the thumb and less so elsewhere.
 These are comparatively low cost but are mainstream mice rather than specialist ergonomic mice.

 A person based in a law firm had tried several types of trackball mice but eventually found that their laptop touchpad was the best solution.

-Typing on a keyboard was also difficult and they so they switched to dictation software.
-Having tried the built in options they chose Dragon Naturally Speaking because of its specialist dictionaries which include a legal edition.
+Typing on a keyboard was also difficult and so they switched to dictation software.
+Having tried the built in options they chose Dragon Professional because of its specialist dictionaries which include a legal edition.

 Example 7: Using a non-standard mouse.

 One person we supported recently purchased a roller ball mouse to use with one hand, while they work with the other.
 They also manage to cope with a standard keyboard by typing with just two fingers.

 How can AbilityNet help you?